Supporting Self-Care in the Workplace – 10 Easy Ways to Enhance Well-being

 In today’s fast-paced work environment, where many of us spend hours in front of computer screens, prioritising self-care is more important than ever.
-As a manager, supporting your team’s wellbeing not only enhances productivity but also fosters a positive and healthy work culture.
+As a manager, supporting your team’s well-being not only enhances productivity but also fosters a positive and healthy work culture.

 1. Encourage Regular Breaks: Remind your team to take short breaks every hour to stretch, relax their eyes, and rejuvenate their minds.